 Pardot review: Top takeaways

-Pardot is Latvian for “to market,” — apt for a marketing automation platform geared towards B2B.
-Pardot makes digital marketing easy, letting you segment your audience, send emails, create forms, build landing pages and design automated email series.
+Pardot/Marketing Cloud Account Engagement makes digital marketing easy, letting you segment your audience, send emails, create forms, build landing pages and design automated email series.
 It has robust, user-friendly features for drip campaigns and integrates closely with Salesforce CRM.
+(Fun fact: Pardot is Latvian for “to market,” – apt for a marketing automation platform geared towards B2B.)

 Pardot’s default email and landing page templates look a little outdated, and they often require HTML skills to customize.
 Their support resources can be limited in detail and engaging with their technical support can take time.

 My two cents:

 In my experience as a Pardot consultant, I’ve learned the good and the bad.
 Pardot is a good fit for B2B organizations or nonprofits using Salesforce CRM.
 Since acquiring Pardot in 2013, Salesforce has worked to closely align it with their CRM, but investing in Salesforce can be costly.

 If you’re using a different CRM, have a limited budget, or have simple needs for digital marketing, Pardot may not be the right platform.
 On the other hand, if you already have a complex workflow between an existing automation platform and your CRM, I wouldn’t recommend this one either.
 Choosing the right tool depends on your needs, budget and goals.

 Easy like Sunday morning?
 Pardot ease of use

 In 2018, Pardot released its Lightning App (ooooh…lightning).
 The Lightning App can be accessed from within Salesforce CRM.
 But don’t worry, the Classic version of Pardot is still available if you’re not ready to let go just yet.